 Special claims

 Program objectives are met through Recognition of Indigenous Rights and Self-Determination (RIRSD) discussion tables.
 These are flexible negotiation forums where Indigenous groups can advance their rights and interests.
-These discussions are a collaborative mandate development exercise that begin with the recognition of rights and seek to achieve common understandings, mutual agreement and practical arrangements to improve the Indigenous-Crown relationship and discuss issues that may not be addressed within existing policy frameworks.
+These discussions are a collaborative mandate development exercise that begin with the recognition of rights and seek to achieve common understandings, mutual agreement, and practical arrangements to improve the Indigenous-Crown relationship and discuss issues that may not be addressed within existing policy frameworks.
 Accordingly, RIRSD tables ensure special claims are resolved with finality in a faster, fairer and more transparent way.
-Expected results of special claims include advancing reconciliation with First Nations, Inuit and section 35 rights-bearing Métis groups, addressing historical grievances and outstanding claims and resolving past injustices.
+Expected results of special claims include advancing reconciliation with First Nations, Inuit, and section 35 rights-bearing Métis groups, addressing historical grievances and outstanding claims and resolving past injustices.

-This initiative aligns with the 2023 to 2024 departmental result 3, Indigenous peoples determine their political, economic, social and cultural development.
+This initiative aligns with the departmental result "Indigenous peoples determine their political, economic, social and cultural development."

 Program indicators: